For a resilient society we must challenge the master narratives that catastrophise our past suffering with our own stories

-Stories for me come in about the time I finally began to do some interesting things with my working life.
+Stories for me kick in about the time I finally began to do some interesting things with my working life.
 I spent a large chunk of my 20s and 30s helping groups of kids mostly (in schools mostly) across Ireland, Britain and in what was then a carefully delineated western Europe from Lisbon to Wilhelmina in northern Sweden to Keady in south Armagh.

 In west Berlin, nearly four years before the wall came down, I vaguely recall gathering a story about a boat with two engines each pulling in the opposite directions: inevitably, it ripped apart and then sank leaving its occupants no option but to swim for shore.
 Stories are, I still believe, a really powerful way for people to externalise their personal relationships with wider reality.